 Department of Health Policy and Management

 Ellen Chappelka is a first year MPH student in the Health Policy and Management Department.
-Her interests include the intersection between cities, health, and climate change.
-As an undergraduate student she was able to explore this interest by developing emergency plans for Tulane Hospital.
-Prior to her time at HSPH, Ellen worked as an EMT for New Orleans EMS.
-She also spent two years in Germany working for the United States Air Force on public health interventions to optimize medical readiness for Airmen.
-Ellen holds a B.S. in Public Health from Tulane University.
-In her free time she enjoys hiking and exploring new cities.
+Her interests include the intersection between cities, health, and climate change, and as an undergraduate she was able to explore this interest by developing emergency plans for Tulane Hospital.
+She currently works as a project assistant on the Transportation, Equity, Climate, and Health (TRECH) Project with Harvard Chan C-CHANGE.
+Ellen has also worked as an EMT for New Orleans EMS worked in Germany for the United States Air Force on public health interventions to optimize medical readiness for Airmen.
+Ellen holds a B.S. in Public Health from Tulane University, and in her free time she enjoys hiking and exploring new cities.

 Department of Global Health and Population